Download PDF (483 KB)

 Plan tier and a setup checklist for a financial firm

-The plan tier is the first decision: only Team and Enterprise carry the “not trained on by default” commitment plus the admin controls a firm needs.
-From there, a safe rollout is short: scope to one client file, keep “ask before acting” on, write a usage policy, turn on OpenTelemetry monitoring, keep compliance signing off, and review the vendor terms against PIPEDA and your sector rules.
+Plan tier is the first decision, because only Team and Enterprise carry the contractual no-training commitment plus admin controls.
+From there a safe rollout is short: scope to one client file, keep Manually approve on, decide the cloud-session question, write a usage policy, turn on OpenTelemetry, and keep compliance signing off.

 Get a CISSP-led review of where AI tools touch client financial data →